-When a dental emergency strikes, you want to work with an emergency dentist who’s qualified to provide the care you need to restore your oral health fast.
-That’s exactly what you can expect from your emergency dentist in Parker, CO, Rodney L. Allen, DDS, and the professional staff at our dental office.
+When a dental emergency strikes, you want to work with an emergency dentist who’s qualified to provide the care you need and restore your oral health fast.
+That’s exactly what you can expect from your emergency dentist in Parker, CO, Rodney L. Allen , DDS, and the professional staff at our dental office.
 The combination of dental expertise, technologically-advanced equipment and, in many cases, same-day care, mean there’s no need to worry about finding an emergency dentist when any form of oral trauma is thrust upon you.
 Contact us immediately to get on the path to recovery!

 Typically, dental emergencies fall into two categories: long-term infections caused by poor oral care and sudden physical accidents or injuries.
 No matter what type of dental emergency you have, though, your first step should be to take a deep breath and calmly assess the situation.
 Then, reach out to one of our helpful staff members to explain what has happened.
 While you wait to be seen, there are some steps you can take to address the most immediate threats.
 Read on to learn what emergencies we handle and how to manage your situation!